Erreur32/nginx-proxy-manager-Bash-API/README.md

 #   --list-ssl-certificates               List All SSL certificates availables (JSON)
 #   --generate-cert domain email          Generate certificate for the given domain and email
 #   --delete-cert domain                  Delete   certificate for the given domain
+#   --list-access                         List all available access lists (ID and name)
+#   --host-acl-enable id,access_list_id   Enable ACL for a proxy host by ID with an access list ID
+#   --host-acl-disable id                 Disable ACL for a proxy host by ID
 #   --help                                Display this help

 ```